Our Local SEO For Lawyers Guide gives law firms actionable steps to improve their local rankings.

-An easy way to check for NAP Consistency is to Google your Business Name along with any old address and/or phone number that no longer matches what’s on your website.
+An easy way to check for NAP Consistency is to Google your law firm name along with any old address and/or phone number that no longer matches what’s on your website.

 If you find any listings with incorrect info, reach out to the site admin and ask them to update your info.